25. PROTO-CHRISTIANITY, THE BEGINNING:

 1Co8:6 "... there is one God, the Father, of whom are all things, and we for Him; and one Jesus Christ [but NOT "the Son"], through whom all things (came)"

 A) Let's notice the common "all things" and "through whom".
 Also, Paul stressed the Father as the initiator of the Creation, when Heb1:2 barely does (and Heb1:10 suggests the Son is the Creator!).
 Maybe Paul wanted to "correct" the declaration in 'Hebrews'!

-Jesus as "Son" is featured only a few times in Paul's early letters (written 50 to early 57C.E.):
+Jesus as "Son" or having God as his Father is featured only a few times in Paul's early letters (1Thessalonians, 1Corinthians, 2a&bCorinthians, 2a&bPhilippians & Philemon, written 50 to 56):

 28.1.11 Apollos was inspired by the sources and/or works of the illustrious and highly respected Hellenistic Jewish scholar Philo Judaeus (20B.C.E.-50C.E.), ALSO of Alexandria:

 "In anticipation of Christian doctrine he [Philo] called the Logos [the Word] the first-begotten Son of God, the man of God, the image of God, and second to God."